 Here we learn about our customer by how they respond to the questions, and we also learn about their interest based on which incentivized promotion they choose to engage with.
 Whether or not a customer chooses to answer questions says a lot about them, too.

 Secondary research is the information about our audience that’s already been compiled and is widely available; we find it in public records and studies, commercial reports, educational institutions, and any public domain from governments, libraries, or business departments.
 You get the picture that this is a lot of collected data.

 Secondary research is important because it can tell us a lot about what’s going on beneath the surface.
-We want to know what our audience thinks, but sometimes they couldn’t even tell you directly what they think—their subconscious thoughts might be more prevalent than what they’d admit on a survey, or tell you in a direct interview.
+We want to know what our audience thinks, but sometimes they couldn’t even tell you directly what they think—their subconscious thoughts might be more prevalent than what they’d admit on a survey or tell you in an interview.

 Instead, we can learn about our audience in the form of general studies, trends, and purchasing patterns.
 For example, we know without having to interview audience members that they are more likely to increase spending during the winter holiday season: just look at the general data.

 Qualitative and Quantitative Research: Primary Market Research Methods